thanhn062/LogBotPlus-Documentation/LogBot+ NodeJS/README.md

     - __list__ - Display list of baby timers
     - __delete__ `id` - Delete a baby timer by ID
       - *example*: `/baby delete 1`
+---
+*NOTE: Please do not set __ALL__ tek generators or forcefield element the same as that is counter productive.
+Lessen the work load by spacing out element amount for example: TekGen#1 = 1000, TekGen#2 = 900, TekGen#3 = 800 so it will take turn running out instead of all run out at the same time which will make the bot uselss*